An Approximate Graph Elicits Detonation Lattice: Methodology

 Following initial analysis, SAM-based design enables flexible, multi-resolution operation across volumes of varying size and voxel aspect ratio while preserving fidelity to the underlying 3D morphology.
-The model returns a set of masks that uniquely label each cell, assigning a distinct integer ID to every voxel within each node (and across nodes when aggregated).
-The uniquely marked cluster is approximated by its centroid, i.e., the coordinate-wise average of the distance-transform–weighted center and the largest-inscribed-sphere (LIS) center~\cite{coxeter1973regular}.
-This choice is critical because it mitigates bias from thin protrusions and irregular boundaries while preserving the true interior of the cell cluster.
+The model returns a set of masks that uniquely label each cell, assigning a distinct integer ID to every voxel within each node and across nodes when aggregated.
+Each uniquely labeled cluster is then reduced to a single representative centroid, defined as the coordinate-wise average of its distance-transform-weighted (DTW) center and largest-inscribed-sphere (LIS) center~\cite{coxeter1973regular}.
+This definition is important because it suppresses bias from thin protrusions and irregular boundaries while maintaining a representative point within the true interior of the cluster.